 HVAC installation best practices

-Manuals J, D and S were developed by engineers at the Air Conditioning Contractors of America (ACCA) to implement universal standards and best practices for the design and installation of residential HVAC systems.
+Manuals J, D and S were developed by engineers at the Air Conditioning Contractors of America (ACCA) to implement universal standards and best practices for the design, installation and ac repair of residential HVAC systems.
 Manual J and Manual D are recognized throughout the country, touted by the U.S. Department of Energy and required by most building codes.

 When your HVAC tech follows Manual J and Manual D and then properly sizes your new heating and cooling systems with Manual S, you reap the following benefits:

 - Energy efficiency and comfort: Properly-sized heating and cooling systems save energy.
 Rule-of-thumb sizing most often results in oversized systems.
 This causes quick cycling, like stop-and-go traffic, as opposed to highway driving for greater fuel efficiency.
 Quick cycling also creates more humid indoor conditions because your A/C or heat pump doesn’t cycle long enough to remove adequate moisture from the home.

 - Initial and return on investment: Accurately-sized heating and cooling systems may save initial investment.
 Oversized systems cost more money, which increases your initial investment and, in combination with poor efficiency, prolongs your return on investment.
 This is the point at which your new heating and cooling systems have paid for themselves with energy savings over your old or less efficient systems.

 - Indoor-air quality (IAQ): A properly-sized A/C or heat pump will help boost IAQ with balanced airflow and moisture removal.
 This helps prevent stagnant indoor conditions and issues with mold and mildew, bacterial growth, dust mite proliferation and a host of other IAQ concerns.
 You may also experience lower cooling bills with optimal indoor humidity level because more humid and sticky air feels warmer and requires longer use of your A/C or heat pump.